 The Castle Meadows, which meander along the banks of the river, are a haven for wildlife – with a bit of luck you can spot heron, kingfishers and even otters.
 It is also an extremely popular sheep-free walking spot for local dogs and their owners!
 Just over the river you can link up with the Brecon and Monmouthshire canal – perfect flat low-level walking and cycling for those cloudier damper days.

 Abergavenny is a foodie heaven, with great local produce in shops and the market, and excellent restaurants in town and a few minutes' drive away.
-Try The Angel Hotel for breakfast, lunch or dinner, or fantastic afternoon teas, Pizzorante for great home-made pasta and pizza and The Bayleaf for the best curry in town.
-Out of town are The Walnut Tree at Llandewi Skirrid, the Foxhunter at Nantyderry and The Hardwick.
 The Food Market is open on Tuesdays, Fridays and Saturdays, and there is a Farmers' Market on the fourth Thursday of every month.
 This focus on food explodes in September when the town holds its annual Food Festival, and again for the Christmas Food Fair at the beginning of December.

 Abergavenny has a cinema with two screens, a small theatre and a swimming pool and leisure centre.
-There are also theatres at Brecon and Hereford, and the nearest multiplex cinema is at Cwmbran (25 minutes), where there is also a large shopping centre.
+There are theatres at Brecon and Hereford, and the nearest multiplex cinema is at Cwmbran (25 minutes), where there is also a large shopping centre.
+South Wales is great castle country.
+Abergavenny is just a ruin – it was destroyed during the Civil War - but there are impressive remains just down the road at Raglan and Whitecastle and also at Chepstow, Caerphilly and of course Cardiff.